-An applicant for an peace officer license and all licensees:
+An applicant for a peace officer license:

-1. Must be a United States citizen, or in resident alien status, as defined by United States citizenship and immigration services laws and regulations.

-2. Must be a high school graduate, have a high school equivalency diploma (HSED) or have a general educational development (GED) certificate.
+- 1. Must be a United States citizen, or in resident alien status, as defined by United States citizenship and immigration services laws and regulations. - 2.
+Must be a high school graduate or have a general educational development (GED) certificate.

-3. Must not have pled guilty to, pled nolo contendere to, or have been found guilty, in any state or federal court, of any felony offense.

-4. Must not have pled guilty to, pled nolo contendere to, or have been convicted in any state or federal court of an offenses involving moral turpitude, theft, sexual violations, an offense involving domestic violence, or violation of a domestic violence restraining order, an offense involving child abuse or neglect, an offense involving firearms under North Dakota Century Code title 12.1 or 62.1, or any other criminal offense the board determines has a direct bearing on the applicant's or licensee's ability to serve as an peace officer.
-5. Must not be prohibited from using or possessing a firearm under state or federal law.

-6. Must have a valid driver's license issued in the United States.

-7. Must have undergone a criminal history background investigation by the employing agency and have fingerprint clearance from the North Dakota bureau of criminal investigation and the United States department of justice federal bureau of investigation.

-8. Must have passed a medical examination and psychological examination.
-The psychological examination must be administered by a board-approved psychological provider.
-Only physicians (M.D. & D.O), nurse practitioners and physician assistants are authorized to administer medical examinations for the board.
-The psychological and medical examinations remain valid for one year from the examination date.

-9. Must be employed or appointed as a full-time peace officer by an agency, or for a part-time peace an officer license, employed or appointed by an agency.

-10. Must not be prohibited from access to national crime information center and criminal justice information sharing databases.

-11. Must not have been dishonorably discharged or administratively discharged from United States military service for conduct that would be in violation of the peace officer code of conduct.
+- 3. Must not have pled guilty to, pled nolo contendere to, or have been found guilty, in any state or federal court, of a felony offense. - 4.
+Must not have pled guilty to, pled nolo contendere to, or have been convicted in any state or federal court of an offense involving moral turpitude, an offense involving domestic violence or violation of a domestic violence restraining order, an offense involving child abuse or neglect, an offense involving firearms under North Dakota Century Code title 12.1 or 62.1, or any other criminal offense the board determines has a direct bearing on the applicant's ability to serve as a peace officer. - 5.
+Must not be prohibited from using or possessing a firearm under state or federal law. - 6.
+Must have a valid driver's license. - 7.
+Must have undergone a criminal History background investigation by the employing agency and have fingerprint clearance from the North Dakota bureau of criminal investigation and the United States department of justice federal bureau of investigation. - 8.
+Must have passed a medical examination and psychological examination.
+The psychological examination must be administered by a board-approved psychological provider. - 9.
+Must be employed as a full-time peace officer by an agency, or for a part-time peace officer license, employed or appointed by an agency. - 10.
+Must not be prohibited from access to national crime information center and criminal justice information sharing databases. - 11.
+Must not have been dishonorably discharged or administratively discharged from United States military service for conduct that would be in violation of the peace officer code of conduct.